My Christmas (Andrea Bocelli album): 2010

 As part of the 2010 leg of the My Christmas Tour, Bocelli gave two concerts in the two largest indoor arenas of the United Kingdom, The O2 Arena, in London, and the M.E.N.
 Arena, in Manchester, and a concert in the largest indoor arena in Ireland, The O2, in Dublin, in late November 2010.
-His sold out concert at the O2 in London, was the most attended show in the venue's history, with 16,500 people attending the event.
+His sold-out concert at the O2 in London, was the most attended show in the venue's history, with 16,500 people attending the event.

 In early December, Bocelli gave 6 concerts in the United States.
 He will perform in Madison Square Garden, in New York City, Prudential Center, in Newark, New Jersey, TD Garden, in Boston, Toyota Center, in Houston, Staples Center, in Los Angeles, and the MGM Grand's Garden Arena, in the Las Vegas Strip.
 The Toyota Center concert, in Houston, was attended by former president George Bush Sr. and first lady Barbara Bush.

-Bocelli also toke part in the Christmas in Washington special on December 12, in the presence of president Barack Obama and the first lady.
+Bocelli also took part in the Christmas in Washington special on December 12, in the presence of president Barack Obama and the first lady.
 On December 19, Bocelli gave a concert, conducted by Claudio Scimone, in the Italian Senate.
 The concert was attended by Italy's top officials including Italy's president Giorgio Napolitano, Renato Schifani, the president of the Italian Senate, Gianfranco Fini, the president of the Italian Chamber of Deputies and Tarcisio Bertone, Cardinal Secretary of State of the Holy See.